Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: INTRODUCTION

+Realizing registration from unlabeled point cloud data without ground-truth correspondences is a significant yet rarely explored challenge in the literature.
+To our best knowledge, there exist only two works \cite{sarode2019pcrnet,huang2020feature} so far.
+PCRNet \cite{sarode2019pcrnet} alleviates the pose misalignment shown in the PointNetLK \cite{aoki2019pointnetlk} by replacing the Lucas-Kanade module with multi-layered perceptrons.
+PCRNet directly recovers transformation parameters from concatenated global descriptors of source and target point cloud.
+The other significant work, FMR-Net \cite{huang2020feature}, employs an autoencoder framework with the PointNetLK being its backbone and then achieves the registration by minimizing the feature-metric projection error.
+Although these two approaches showcase the feasibility of applying unsupervised learning, they mainly depend on global descriptors.
+Global descriptors are insufficient to represent the whole geometry of a point cloud and are challenging to encode local geometries, especially when handling partial point clouds.
+Thus, it is necessary to figure out a more robust way to encode global and local geometries.

-Although these approaches showcase a sharper edge of unsupervised learning, they mainly depend on the global representations and neglect local representations.
-As a branch of unsupervised learning, self-supervised learning has achieved remarkable performance on visual tasks \cite{komodakis2018unsupervised, chen2021exploring, senanayaka2020toward} in recent years.
-Self-supervised learning frameworks usually design some pretext tasks and train convolutional neural networks (CNNs) for solving these pretext tasks, \emph{e.g.}, predicting image rotation \cite{komodakis2018unsupervised} or classifying positive and negative pairs \cite{chen2021exploring}.
-These pretext tasks enable CNNs to extract high-level semantic representations.
-Inspired by this, we aim to encode high-level local representations that are beneficial for solving registration through a pretext task.
-Since the rigid transformation consistently transforms different local regions and preserves the structural information, we design a pretext task to enable the feature extraction network to learn informative features from local geometries.
-To this end, we propose a local consistency loss to consider the intrinsic structure consistency among local geometries under rigid transformations.
-Accordingly, a novel self-supervised scheme for rigid point cloud registration with joint global and local representations (as shown in Fig. \ref{fig1}) has been proposed, namely \textbf{Deep Versatile Descriptors (DVDs)}.
+In this paper, we jointly utilize global and local descriptors in a self-supervised manner to enhance deep unsupervised point cloud registration.
+We are motivated by wide applications of self-supervised learning on visual tasks \cite{komodakis2018unsupervised, chen2021exploring, senanayaka2020toward} in recent years.
+As a branch of unsupervised learning, self-supervised learning frameworks usually design some pretext tasks, and train convolutional neural networks (CNNs) for solving these pretext tasks, \emph{e.g.}, predicting image rotation \cite{komodakis2018unsupervised} or classifying positive and negative pairs \cite{chen2021exploring}.
+These pretext tasks enable CNNs to extract high-level semantic descriptors.
+Therefore, we aim to extract local and high-level global descriptors, which is beneficial for solving registration through a pretext task.
+Specifically, Fig. \ref{fig1} shows a critical observation that the rigid transformation consistently transforms different local regions and preserves global and regional structural information.
+Based on such an observation, we design a pretext task to encode global and local descriptors and propose a local consistency loss to ensure the intrinsic geometric consistency among local distinctive subset points, enhancing the representation ability of the feature extraction module.